-The Bank is located in the centre of Carnamah, a town and farming community 300 kilometres north of Perth in the Mid West of Western Australia.
-It was constructed in 1930 as an imposing branch and residence for the Bank of Australasia.
+The Bank Gallery Space is a regional gallery, function venue, office and accommodation facility for artists.
+It is located in the centre of Carnamah, a town and farming community 300 kilometres north of Perth in the Mid West region of Western Australia.

+The Bank was constructed in 1930 as an imposing branch and residence for the Bank of Australasia.
 However, for most of its life it was used by the Rural & Industries Bank, later renamed Bankwest.
 Over the years the inside of the building changed almost entirely.
 In early 2015 work began to undo these changes and bring back the building’s striking features which had been hidden for several decades.
-These include pressed tin ceilings, jarrah floors and an octagonal-shaped banking chamber.
+These included pressed tin ceilings, jarrah floors, bricked up fireplaces and an octagonal-shaped banking chamber.

 The Bank Gallery Space was launched on Sunday 30 April 2017 as part of the Australian Heritage Festival.
 The opening was patronised by hundreds of people from across the North Midlands in addition to visitors from Geraldton and Perth.
 Duncan Ord, Director-General of the Department of Local Government, Sport and Cultural Industries, officially opened the building.

 "It's an absolute delight to come up to Carnamah this morning for this opening.
 I get lots of invites but occasionally one particularly intrigues me.

 What inspired me was the story about a bank that had closed, as is the case with many banks and other buildings in small country towns, and that it had been not only restored as a piece of heritage infrastructure but was being reopened giving new life to the community through the arts.
 That resonated with me enormously.

 I would like to pay tribute to the North Midlands Project for their vision to bring life to this building.
 The restoration here is really magnificent.
 It is so faithful to the building.